treasure-data/td-cordova-sdk/docs/api.md

         </tr>
 <tr>
     <td><a href="#enableServerSideUploadTimestamp">enableServerSideUploadTimestamp([columnName])</a></td>
-    <td><p>To use server side upload timestamp not only client device time that is recorded when your application calls addEvent.</p>
+    <td><p>To use server side upload timestamp in addition to the client device time that is recorded when your application calls addEvent.</p>
 </td>
         </tr>
 <tr>